Proton Pass vs Bitwarden 2026: Security, Pricing, and Features Compared for Business

 Proton Pass vs Bitwarden compared for business deployment.
 Security architecture, business pricing ($1.99 vs $4/user), admin controls, self-hosting, CLI automation, and compliance analysis.

 Both Proton Pass and Bitwarden are open-source, independently audited, and genuinely secure — but they make different architectural choices that matter for business teams.
 Proton Pass encrypts all stored metadata (URLs, usernames, item names) at the server level and operates under Swiss privacy law.
 Bitwarden prioritizes deployment flexibility, offering full self-hosting on its Enterprise plan and broader third-party integrations.
-After deploying Proton Pass across dozens of small business engagements over two years and evaluating Bitwarden alongside it for every client, here is how they compare in 2026.
+Here is how they compare in 2026.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.